LucaVaccari/Lithium/docs/lcp_specification.md

 #### joinParty

 Ask to join a party.
-If there's no party with the id in the body, a new one is created
+If there's no party with the id in the body, a new one is created.
+A userUpdate is sent when a user joins.

 Body: `partyId` `|` `"new"`